Last updated on July 19th, 2019

+Part of the excitement of a new home search is having the opportunity to make choices that are just right for you.
 When you decide to purchase or build a new home, it’s important to consider which floor plan and features would benefit you the most.
-Whether your lifestyle is filled with extracurriculars, travel, or entertaining friends and family for large feasts, there is a design specifically created to meet your needs.
+Whether your lifestyle is filled with extracurriculars, travel, or entertaining friends and family for large feasts, you can choose a design that will meet your needs.

-To find a home layout that feels just right, start by assessing your current lifestyle.
+To find a home layout that feels like the right fit, start by assessing your current lifestyle.
 Simply, what do you and your family like to do the most?
 Here are some lifestyle categories to consider before you walk into a Toll Brothers’ sales center and think about home layouts and design you’ve always wanted.

 If you’re someone who enjoys cooking up delicious creations, then there are a few questions you should ask yourself about your new home design.
 Do you need a private area to prepare the food for guests?
 Do you need to watch your children as you cook?
 Do you need ample counter space to prepare and entertain guests?